-6.46 Argument Passing to Library Functions [TR]]
+6.46 Argument passing to library functions [TRJ]

-The general vulnerability from ISO/IEC TR 24772-1:2019 that parameters may have values precluded by preconditions of the called routine applies to Ada as well.
+The vulnerability as described in ISO/IEC 24772-1 applies to Ada.
+Ada parameters may have values precluded by preconditions of the called routine.

-However, to the extent that the preclusion of values can be expressed as part of the type system of Ada, the preconditions are checked by the compiler statically or dynamically and thus are no longer vulnerabilities.
+To the extent that the preclusion of values can be expressed as part of the type system of Ada, however, the preconditions are checked by the compiler statically or dynamically and thus are no longer vulnerabilities.
 For example, any range constraint on values of a parameter can be expressed in Ada by means of type or subtype declarations.
 Type violations are detected at compile time, subtype violations cause run-time exceptions.
 In addition, preconditions, postconditions, type invariants, and subtype predicates can be specified explicitly to express more complex restrictions to be observed by callers.
 These are checked at run-time depending on the Assertion_Policy in effect, and can be recognized by other static analysis tools as part of program verification.

-- Follow the mitigation mechanisms of subclause 6.46.5 of ISO/IEC TR 24772-1:2019. - Exploit the type and subtype system of Ada to express restrictions on the values of parameters and results. - Specify explicit preconditions and postconditions for subprograms wherever practical. - Specify subtype predicates and type invariants for subtypes and private types when appropriate. - Specify the exception raised or other response to values that do not satisfy the precondition.
+- Follow the mitigation mechanisms of subclause 6.46.5 of ISO/IEC 24772-1:2022. - Exploit the type and subtype system of Ada to express restrictions on the values of parameters and results. - Specify explicit preconditions and postconditions for subprograms wherever practical. - Specify subtype predicates and type invariants for subtypes and private types when appropriate. - Specify the exception raised or other response to values that do not satisfy the precondition.

-6.47 Inter-language Calling [DJS]
+6.47 Inter-language calling [DJS]

-The vulnerability applies to Ada, however Ada provides mechanisms to interface with common languages, such as C, C++, Fortran and COBOL, so that vulnerabilities associated with interfacing with these languages can be avoided.
+The vulnerability as described in ISO/IEC 24772-1 subclause 6.47 is mitigated by Ada as Ada provides mechanisms to interface with common languages, such as C, C++, Fortran and COBOL, so that vulnerabilities associated with interfacing with these languages can be avoided.

-- Follow the mitigation mechanisms of subclause 6.47.5 of ISO/IEC TR 24772-1:2019. - Use the inter-language methods and syntax specified by ISO/IEC 8652 when the routines to be called are written in languages that ISO/IEC 8652 specifies an interface with. - Use interfaces to the C programming language where the other language system(s) are not covered by ISO/IEC 8652, but the other language systems have interfacing to C. - Make explicit checks on all return values from foreign system code artifacts, for example by using the 'Valid attribute or by performing explicit tests to ensure that values returned by inter-language calls conform to the expected representation and semantics of the Ada application. - Consider handling any exceptions possibly raised in Ada code before returning to a routine from a foreign language, to prevent possible stack corruption if the foreign language cannot handle exceptions raised in Ada code.
+- Follow the mitigation mechanisms of subclause 6.47.5 of ISO/IEC 24772-1:2022. - Use the inter-language methods and syntax specified by ISO/IEC 8652 when the routines to be called are written in languages that ISO/IEC 8652 specifies an interface with, including aspects Import, Export, and Convention. - Use interfaces to the C programming language where the other language system(s) are not covered by ISO/IEC 8652, but the other language systems have interfacing to C. - Make explicit checks on all return values from foreign system code artifacts, for example by using the 'Valid attribute or by performing explicit tests to ensure that values returned by inter-language calls conform to the expected representation and semantics of the Ada application. - Consider handling any exceptions that may be raised in Ada code before returning to a routine from a foreign language, to prevent possible stack corruption if the foreign language cannot handle exceptions raised in Ada code.

-6.48 Dynamically-linked Code and Self-modifying Code [NYY]
+6.48 Dynamically-linked code and self-modifying code [NYY]

-With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as Ada supports neither dynamic linking nor self-modifying code.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability described in ISO/IEC 24772-1 subclause 6.48 does not apply to Ada as Ada does not support either dynamic linking or self-modifying code.
 The latter is possible only by exploiting other vulnerabilities of the language in the most malicious ways and even then it is still very difficult to achieve.

-6.49 Library Signature [NSQ]
+6.49 Library signature [NSQ]

+The vulnerability as described in ISO/IEC 24772-1 subclause 6.49 applies to Ada.
 Ada provides mechanisms to explicitly interface to modules written in other languages.
-Pragma Import, pragma Export and pragma Convention permit the name of the external unit and the interfacing convention to be specified.
+Aspects Import, Export, and Convention permit the name of the external unit and the interfacing convention to be specified.